Mermaids (1990 film): Plot

 In 1963 Oklahoma, Charlotte Flax is a 15-year-old whose carefree 31-year-old single mother, Rachel, relocates her and her 9-year-old sister, Kate, each time she ends a relationship.
-Rachel's parenting approach - which more resembles friendship than mothering - troubles the anxiety-ridden Charlotte, who is embarrassed by her flamboyant nature.
+Rachel's parenting approach—which more resembles friendship than mothering—troubles the anxiety-ridden Charlotte, who is embarrassed by her flamboyant nature.

-After ending an affair with her married employer, Rachel, Charlotte, and Kate move to the small town of Eastport, Massachusetts where she also gets a job as a receptionist for a lawyer.
-Charlotte is ecstatic about their new home's location, as it borders a convent, as she is obsessed with Catholicism, to the annoyance of irreligious Jewish Rachel.
+After ending an affair with her married employer, Rachel takes Charlotte and Kate to the small town of Eastport, Massachusetts where she gets a job as a lawyer's receptionist.
+Charlotte is ecstatic about their new home's location, as it borders a convent, and she is obsessed with Catholicism, to the annoyance of irreligious, Jewish Rachel.

-Charlotte soon becomes enamored with Joe Peretti, a 26-year-old caretaker of the convent and local school bus driver.
-Meanwhile, Rachel meets a local shoe store owner named Lou Landsky, and slowly begins a relationship with him.
+Charlotte soon becomes enamored of Joe Peretti, the 26-year-old driver of her school-bus, who doubles as caretaker of the convent.
+Meanwhile, Rachel meets local shoe store owner Lou Landsky, and gradually begins a relationship with him.
 After the assassination of John F. Kennedy, Charlotte finds Joe ringing the convent bell and consoles him.
 However, as they begin to kiss, she feels filled with sin and flees.
 After the encounter, she begins fasting to purge her sinful thoughts, eventually passing out from hunger.

 Uneducated about sex, Charlotte fears that God will punish her with pregnancy via Immaculate Conception and decides to steal Rachel's car and run away.
-She drives all night before stopping at the home of a young family in New Haven, Connecticut, claiming to have suffered car trouble.
+She drives all night before stopping at the home of a young family in New Haven, Connecticut, claiming to have suffered car trouble when she runs out of gas.

 The family invites her to have breakfast with them, but Lou arrives to retrieve her during the meal, having tracked her after reporting the car stolen.
 Rachel chastises her when she returns home, but she doesn't reveal why she ran away.
 The next day, she makes an appointment with a local obstetrician under the name Joan Arc.
-The doctor tells her it isn't possible for her to be pregnant as she is a virgin.
+He tells her it isn't possible for her to be pregnant as she is a virgin.